caiolagreca/townTaste-app/frontend/README.md

             Add the "googleServicesFile" configuration in app.json
             insert the file as a secret in the terminal: eas secret:create --name GOOGLE_SERVICES_JSON --type file --value ./frontend/android/google-services.json
             Now that the secret its in the Google Cloud, delete the file from the project
+            NOTE: If you add the file as a secret in EAS, you need to remove the googleServicesFile from app.json run eas build -p android or eas build -p all (to build android and IOS)

         For IOS:
             In Google Cloud account, download the file in IOS Client